ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## TODO

-- configure the sink connector to `Elasticsearch` to the topic produced by `ksql`.
+- configure `Elasticsearch Sink Connector` to listen successfully from the topic produced by `ksql`.

 ## REFERENCES